KT053374/DoThingsBot/README.md

             - `/modifybool player_config_command true`
  - TODO, but hopefully fairly self explanitory.

- - You must relog the bot after learning spells (from professors at least, untested with scrolls)
- - The AC window does not need to remain in focus.
-If minimized, it will be restored when needed.

 # Recipes
 - Recipes are stored in <install_dir>/Resources/recipes.xml
 - [Supported recipes](https://gitlab.com/trevis/dothingsbot/wikis/recipes)